ISO 31000 Risk Management three lines model

 • Make intelligent risk-based decisions quickly.

-• Implement a comprehensive ERM technology stack that lets companies centralize risk information and automate risk policy enforcement.
+• Implement a comprehensive ERM technology stack to centralize risk information and automate risk policy enforcement.

 • Continuously track ERM programs over time.

-Many companies use ERM and risk maturity as a competitive advantage in addition to avoiding pitfalls.
-The pitfalls -- the risks a company face -- could be anything.
-One that companies across industries face is the threat of weather-related disasters.
+Many companies use ERM initiatives and their risk maturity as a competitive advantage in addition to avoiding business pitfalls.
+The pitfalls -- the negative risks a company faces -- could be anything from operational issues to financial, legal, regulatory compliance and reputational problems, among others.
+One risk that companies across industries face is the threat of weather-related disasters.
 Another more IT-specific risk is cybercrime.

 Levels of risk maturity

-Risk maturity levels may vary slightly by model, but there are generally four or five levels of maturity that an organization can attain.
+Risk maturity level designations and definitions vary somewhat by model, but there are generally four or five levels of maturity that an organization can attain, as in the following examples of two foundational frameworks for measuring risk maturity.

 4. Natural.
-Proactive approach to risk management and risk-aware culture in all parts of the organization.
-The organization uses risk information to improve processes and gain a competitive advantage.
+There is a proactive approach to risk management and risk-aware culture in all parts of the organization.
+The organization uses risk information to improve business processes and gain competitive advantages.

-Hilson's four levels apply to an organization's culture, its business processes, the experience level of employees, and application of processes.
+Hillson's four levels apply to an organization's culture, its business processes, the experience level of employees and the application of processes.
 Another way to frame these categories is governance, process, people and technology.

-Another iteration of the RMM -- coined by Steven Minsky, founder of risk management software provider LogicManager -- features five levels of maturity:
+Another RMM iteration -- coined by Steven Minsky, founder and CEO of risk management software provider LogicManager -- features five levels of maturity:

 1. Ad hoc.
 Risk management is unstructured, undocumented and largely dependent on individual efforts.